Black-hole mergers in disklike environments could explain the observed $q$-$\chi_\mathrm{eff}$ correlation: Reproducing the observed correlation

 Finally, our treatment neglects mass segregation or, equivalently, a nontrivial BH pairing probability inside the accretion disk.
 In reality, more massive BHs are expected to migrate faster toward the putative migration traps~\cite{2019ApJ...878...85S}.

 Within our model, we can mimic this effect by changing the mass spectral index of the disk component $\gamma$.
 A larger, positive value of $\gamma$ implies a top-heavy mass function that prefers more massive BHs.
-For instance, setting $\gamma =2 $ instead of $\gamma=-2.3$ heavily suppresses the presence of binaries with $q \ssim 1$ and $\chi_{\rm eff}\ssim 0.3 $.
-In particular, we do not find any detectable $N$g$+1$g binary with $N > 2$ for $q \gtrsim 0.6$, and just a handful of $2$g$+1$g events with $q \gtrsim 0.8$.
+For instance, setting $\gamma =2 $ instead of $\gamma=-2.3$ heavily suppresses the presence of binaries with $q \ssim 1$ and $\chi_{\rm eff}\ssim 0.3 $, {see Fig.~\ref{fig:high_generations}.} In particular, we do not find detectable $N$g$+1$g binaries with $N > 2$ for $q \gtrsim 0.7$, and just a handful of $2$g$+1$g events with $q \gtrsim 0.8$.
 While this goes in the direction of suppressing the top of the right wing in the red distribution of Fig.~\ref{fig:multiple_scatter}, which is indeed sparsely populated by current events, increasing $\gamma$ tends to overestimate both $\mu_{\chi}(q)$ and $\sigma_{\chi}(q)$.

-More work and more physical models are needed to further investigate if and how mass segregation in AGN disks impact the observed $q-\chi_{\rm eff}$ correlation, and thus (potentially) to constrain its occurrence with future data.
+More work and more physical models are needed to further investigate if and how mass segregation in AGN disks impacts the observed $q-\chi_{\rm eff}$ correlation, and thus (potentially) to constrain its occurrence with future data.